zedseven/config-loader/README.md

 to make symbolic links.
 If you get a `A required privilege is not held by the client.` error, that's why.

-If you don't trust the program to give it administrator privileges, the source code is available, and you can build it from source.
+If you don't trust the program to give it Administrator privileges, the source code is available, and you can build it from source.

 This program should work on Windows and Unix (Linux, MacOS) systems without a